The Regulatory Context for Alternative Data Credit Scoring

 Anti-Discrimination and Fairness in Alternative Data Scoring

-PSL Classification and Regulatory Credit Reporting
+CRA Classification and Regulatory Credit Reporting

 The Consent Architecture: How the AI Obtains and Manages Alternative Data Access